How to Train your Machine Learning Model on Terabytes of Data in 1 Hour

 Training machine learning models takes time.
 A lot of time.
 And while the size of the datasets available to companies keeps increasing, there are still only 24 hours in a day.
 This means that data science teams are always looking for ways to speed up model training so they can iterate quickly and incorporate the latest data into the final production model.

-To solve this problem, many data science teams with datasets in the terabyte range train their model on a subset of the dataset, because training the model on the entire dataset would take hours, maybe even days.
+To solve this problem, data science teams with datasets in the terabyte range may choose to train their model on a subset of the dataset, because training the model on the entire dataset would take hours, maybe even days.
 This speeds up training time, but does so at the expense of the quality of the model.
 Machine learning models generally improve the more data you give them, so training on a subset diminishes the quality of the final model results.

 Train using all your data with Coiled